homkee1/TerrariaAccessories-Minecraft/README.md

 ./gradlew build
 ```

-compiled mod will be waiting for u in:
+compiled mod will be waiting for u
-`build/libs/terraria1accessories-<version>.jar`

 ```
 ———————————————————————————————————————————————————